Christian Sauter (politician)

-Christian Sauter (born 11 February 1980) is a German politician.
-Born in Rinteln, Lower Saxony, he represents the Free Democratic Party (FDP).
-Christian Sauter has served as a member of the Bundestag from the state of North Rhine-Westphalia since 2017.
+Christian Sauter (born 11 February 1980) is a German politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the state of North Rhine-Westphalia from 2017 to 2025.

-Life
+Early life and education

-Christian Sauter was born in Rinteln in 1980 and grew up in the Extertal, where he still lives today.
+Sauter was born in Rinteln in 1980 and grew up in the Extertal, where he still lives today.
 After passing his Abitur (A-levels) at the Gymnasium Barntrup and completing his military service, he completed his studies in 2006 as a graduate industrial engineer (FH) in the field of logistics and subsequently became active in this field.
 He is an active member of the Association of German Armed Forces Reservists.

+Political career

-He became member of the bundestag after the 2017 German federal election.
-He is a member of the Defence Committee.
+Sauter became a member of the Bundestag after the 2017 German federal election.
+In parliament, he served a member of the Defence Committee.

+In February 2024, Sauter announced that he would not stand in the 2025 federal elections.